ZlW26/ZLW26.github.io/index.md

 ---

 ## About
 Zeli Wang is a lecturer at Chongqing University of Posts and Telecommunications.
 She received  a Ph.D. from Huazhong University of Science and Technology (HUST), China, in 2022, advised by [Prof. Hai Jin](https://scholar.google.com/citations?user=o02W0aEAAAAJ&hl=en).
-Her work has been published in several CCF-A conferences and journals,  including ICDE, KDD, WWW, TKDE, and TSE.
+Her work has been published in several CCF-A conferences and journals,  including KDD, WWW, TKDE, and TSE.
 If you are interested in collaborating with me or would like to have a chat, please feel free to email me.
 <br>

 ___